drewdecarme/boilerplate-react/readme.md

 ## Features
 ### Syntax & ES6 (ECMA2015)
 ES6 should be used throughout this project at all times.
-ESLint is configured to recognize depricated methodologies and will throw an error in the build.
+ESLint is configured to recognize deprecated methodologies and will throw an error in the build.
 All JS techniques are modeled after the [AirBnB React Syntax Style Guide](https://github.com/airbnb/javascript/tree/master/react).
 ESLint also extends the conventions that AirBnB uses.

-Due to the massive update to the JS spec, you can refer to this [reference sheet]() here for common concepts such as array and object deconstruction, arrow functions, symbols, and class notation.
+Due to the massive update to the JS spec, you can refer to this [ES6 Reference Guide](https://github.com/drewdecarme/es6-reference) here for common concepts such as array and object deconstruction, arrow functions, symbols, and class notation.

-#### File Structure & Organization
+### File Structure & Organization
 Project structure follows the [Ducks Methodology](https://github.com/erikras/ducks-modular-redux) and was implemented following an article written by [Matteo Mazzarolo](https://hackernoon.com/my-journey-toward-a-maintainable-project-structure-for-react-redux-b05dfd999b5).
 There are some nuances of the methodology that improve importation clauses and use of variables which are outlined in the [Writing Ducks]. section below.

 Here is the project structure 30,000 feet...
 ```
 app/
- |-- components/
+ |-- components/    (inputs, buttons, links, grid, etc...)
- |-- containers/
+ |-- containers/    (collection of components that access Redux State)
- |-- ducks/
+ |-- ducks/         (each containers bundled Redux management)
- |-- sagas/
+ |-- sagas/         (TBD)
- |-- services/
+ |-- services/      (TBD)
 ```
   1. **Components** - are individual elements that compose great portions of the UI.
 Components can be but aren't limited to inputs, buttons, grids, etc... pretty much anything that has a standard feel across the entire application.
 Components can be either presentational (responsive grid system) or stateful (validated inputs)... also known as "dumb and smart" respectively.
 Each component has an index, style, and test associated with it.
   2. **Containers** - are collection of components that need to interact with the Redux state (a drop down filtering a list of data).
 Each container has an index, style, and test associated with it.